-Our Pulte built home is less than 3 years old—AND—it has cracked and separated exterior brick/mortar, cracked drywall and floor tiles, doors and windows that are out of square (one window is jammed), diagonal cracks in drywall above door and window frames, caulk separating from baseboards, doors, windows, soffit, and siding; a broken roof truss stringer, and numerous cracks in the foundation.
+Our Pulte built home is less than 3 years old—AND—it has cracked and separated exterior brick/mortar, cracked drywall and floor tiles, doors and windows that are out of square (one window is jammed), diagonal cracks in drywall above door and window frames, caulk separating from baseboards, doors, windows, soffit, and siding; and numerous cracks in the foundation.

 PULTE NEW HOME NIGHTMARE

 March 2016—we finalized our purchase of a new Pulte home in a 55+ Del Webb community.
 We thought that a newly built house would not have as many problems as an older home, but we were wrong.
 The quality of the construction is terrible.

 Since I moved into this house a few months before my husband did, I ended up dealing with a long list of issues by myself.
 Major stress!
 The first time it rained, the roof began leaking into the front bedroom and the garage.
 I was upset.
 It took a few weeks of arguing with Pulte before they sent a roofer out to investigate.

 While the roofer was inspecting the valley near the right side of the front arch, he noticed a small metal square sitting on the corner of the flashing.
 He said, “What is this thing doing here?”

 When he lifted the square “thing” up, I could see a big gap in the flashing there (I did not have a ladder, but I did have a camera with zoom lens).
 Since I wanted to take a few photos, the roofer left the metal square lying on the shingles next to the flashing for a few minutes.
 Here are 2 of my photos of the flashing on both sides of the front arch: